 What is Goat Hill?

 Goat Hill is one of the highest elevations in Acton, and offers stunning 360-degree views of nearby lakes and the Presidential Range and Mt.
 Washington to the west.
-Goat Hill’s 25-acres is owned by the town of Acton, and Three Rivers Land Trust has been engaged in a multi-year project to make the trail to the scenic hilltop meet the US Forest Service’s standards for accessible trails.
-The trail is open for foot traffic now, and you will find the parking area for the trail at 1205 H Road, about 1/8 mile north of the Romac Orchard entrance.
+Goat Hill’s 25-acres is owned by the town of Acton, and Three Rivers Land Trust has been engaged in a multi-year project to make the trail to the scenic hilltop meet the Forest Service’s standards for accessible trails.
+The trail is open now, and you will find the parking area for the trail at 1205 H Road, about 1/8 mile north of the Romac Orchard entrance.
 Goat Hill and the Romac Orchard are part of the land trust’s 2,000-acre “Goat Hill to Shapleigh Pond” conservation project.
+This project was made possible with funding from the Land and Water Conservation Fund and the Recreational Trails Program, in addition to many other grants, funders, and individual donors.

 Watch the drone footage to see why we love Goat Hill!

-Why are we creating an accessible trail here in Acton?
+Why did we build an accessible trail here in Acton?

 Acton resident and wheelchair user, Nils, is thrilled about having an accessible trail nearby, especially after a trip out west where he visited many accessible trails with his family.
 Read below for his take on why accessible trails are important.